An Intro to Advanced Life Support

 For instance, the ACLS algorithm is most commonly used for adult patients.
 Meanwhile, the PALS algorithm covers children from birth through adolescence.
 While PALS does not expressly have the term, cardiac, in its nomenclature, cardiac care remains a vital part of its purpose.

 A few other distinctions exist within the forms, such as unique considerations for recognizing arrest in children versus adults.
-While adults may exhibit bradycardia, an arrhythmia that results in fewer than 60 beats per minute (BPM), any pulse below 60 in children is considered the same as complete arrest.
+While adults may exhibit bradycardia, an arrhythmia that results in fewer than 60 beats per minute (BPM), any pulse below 60 in children is considered the same as a complete arrest.
 Therefore, it is prudent to initiate chest compression and life-saving measures, as defined here.

 The Cardiac Advanced Life Support Algorithm